VGLI: Veterans’ Group Life Insurance Overview

 Yes, VGLI can be converted to a commercial permanent life insurance policy, like a whole life policy, with one of the commercial insurance companies that has an agreement with the VA.
 You are not required to provide proof of good health to get the new policy, but the company may ask health questions to determine your premium costs.

-To convert a VGLI policy to a commercial permanent life insurance policy, you must contact the company directly and submit a VGLI Conversion Notice you get from the Office of Service Members’ Group Life Insurance (OSGLI).
-You can convert a VGLI policy to a commercial permanent policy at any time.
-However, it cannot later be converted back to a VGLI renewable term policy.
+To convert a VGLI policy to a commercial permanent life insurance policy, you must contact the company directly and submit a VGLI Conversion Notice that you get from the Office of Servicemembers’ Group Life Insurance (OSGLI).
+You can convert a VGLI policy to a commercial permanent policy anytime.
+However, it cannot be converted back to a VGLI renewable term policy later.

 >> Getting affordable life insurance coverage with no medical exam or labs required is easy.
 Get a no-obligation, free consultation to determine your eligibility.